iynaix/dotfiles/README.md

 ## Features

 - Multiple NixOS configurations, including desktop, laptop and VM
-- Persistence via impermanence
+- Persistence via impermanence (both `/` and `/home`)
-- Automatic ZFS snapshots
+- Automatic ZFS snapshots with rotation
 - Flexible NixOS / Home Manager config via feature flags
 - sops-nix for managing secrets
 - Hyprland with waybar setup, with screen capture
-- Dynamic colorschemes using wallust
+- Dynamic colorschemes using wallust (pywal, but maintained)

 ## How to Install
 Run the following commands from a terminal on a NixOS live iso / from a tty on the minimal iso.